 As you can see, bread machine yeast is a lot easier to use than other types of yeast.
 I highly recommend using it, especially if you have a bread machine.

 Can I Use Regular Yeast Instead of Bread Machine Yeast?

-You can swap regular yeast for bread machine yeast in your bread recipe.
+You can use regular yeast as a bread machine yeast substitute in your bread recipe.
 However, remember that you will need to dissolve the regular yeast in warm water before adding it to your ingredients.
 There is no way to get around that when using regular yeast.

 Using bread machine yeast is easy, and it is essentially just instant yeast.
-Still have some pondering thoughts and questions about what bread machine yeast?
+Still have some pondering thoughts and questions about what bread machine yeast is?
 Then check out these frequently asked questions to become an expert!

 What kind of yeast is bread machine yeast?